COVID-19 Updates for our Partners

 As the COVID-19 pandemic continues to disrupt economic activity, some property owners and their representatives are exploring available options for tax relief, including by filing a municipal tax application or Request for Reconsideration.

-Here is what you need to know about how MPAC is responding to these requests for the 2020 and 2021 property tax years.
+Here is what you need to know about how MPAC is responding to these requests for the 2023 property tax year.

 Municipal Tax Applications